TurboGears/Ming/docs/userguide.rst

     :skip: 1
     :emphasize-lines: 17

-Another option to edit an object is to actually rely on :meth:`.ODMSession.find_and_modify` method which will query the object and update it atomically:
+Another option to edit an object is to actually rely on :meth:`.ODMSession.find_one_and_update` method which will query the object and update it atomically:

 .. run-pysnippet:: ming_odm_tutorial snippet5_3